-I was in seventh grade when I started training athletics.
+I was in S1 when I started training athletics.
 Outdoor exercisings at the stadium were a magical combination of high intensity exercises, new friendships, iron discipline, plenty of motivation and a lot of fun.
 After the exhausting training, I enjoyed running under the cold droplets of water (from the stadium’s irrigation system) that fell like dew on the grass.
 With my last resource of power I used to bounce blissfully on the high jump landing mats collecting the sun’s rays over my tired body.
 These were the summers when mom used to tell me that I look alike a gypsy kissed by the sun – I was so tanned.

 Training sessions at the stadium easily turned into passion that led me to numerous national competitions.
 Sports was now in my blood system and over the years I have been practicing yoga, BOSU, TRX, boxing, kick boxing, spinning, pilates and others.
 What remained as an invariable was running.
 Because of it I got a threadmill at home which I exploited heavily even throughout my pregnancy.